Who are the key players in the This Morning Phillip Schofield drama?

 Martin Frizell

-He previously worked on ITV’s Loose Women, public relations and as a GMTV editor.
+He previously worked on ITV’s Loose Women, in public relations and as a GMTV editor.

-When reports came out that there had been a “cooling off” between Holly Willoughby and Schofield, the latter issued a statement praising him.
+When reports came out that there had been a “cooling off” between Willoughby and her co-host, Schofield issued a statement praising Mr Frizell.

 In May, Schofield told The Sun: “My family went through a real ordeal, and Holly’s support throughout meant the world to me – as did the support of my bosses at ITV, my editor Martin Frizell and the whole This Morning family, including our amazing viewers.”